ShiuLab/Manuscript_Code/2023_Ath_multi-omics/README.md

 Rscript 05_order_methylation_sites.r
 ```

->>>>combine all files with single-site presence/absence of methylation information, the output file is Methylation_genome_wide_383_accessions.csv
+>>>>Combine all files with single-site presence/absence state of methylation, the output file is Methylation_genome_wide_383_accessions.csv

 ```
 python 06_combine_all_methylation_files.py